Nunzio92/assignment/README.md

 - `src` => contains all javascript file,

 Chunk of 6 cards will be loaded when carousel reach end, if the loading state is true is not possible to load more chunk until finish fetching.
+Set `hoverEffect:true` for funny animation onHover!